 It’s also one of the few cutting mats that come with a hanging hole, paving the way for convenient storage.The thickness of 3mm also translates to a very high level of durability for you, as we just discussed above.

 We like this product despite its downsides like:

 - Not getting flat once it’s bent (although it would usually never bend unless due to a shipping issue)

-- There being no difference between how the inch and half inch lines have been printed
+- There is no difference between how the inch and half-inch lines have been printed

 However, you would be hard-pressed to find the kind of durability the Alvin self-healing mat offers, apart from the fact that it doesn’t smell, can take a lot of abuse without showing any marks or scratches and offers a lot of stability when working on the fabric while protecting your table.